Yasmani Grandal Player Props: White Sox vs. Brewers

 Yasmani Grandal At The Plate

-- He has homered in eight games this year (8.6%), leaving the park in 2.4% of his trips to the plate.
+- Looking at the 94 games he has played this year, he's went deep in eight of them (8.5%), and in 2.4% of his trips to the plate.

-- Grandal has driven home a run in 22 games this year (23.7%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on one occasion..
+- In 24.5% of his games this season, Grandal has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.